 Most health and medical professionals use the 5th edition of the Diagnostic and Statistical Manual of Mental Disorders, otherwise known as DSM, to diagnose mental conditions.
 The DSM uses substance use disorder as a combination of substance abuse and substance dependence.
 Therefore, substance use disorder is the medical term for drug addiction.

 Substance use disorder is a medical condition that affects brain function.
 It leads you to be unable to control your substance use.
-The good news, however, is that with the right treatment program, you can understand substance use disorder.
+The good news, however, is that with the right therapy program, you can understand substance use disorder.
 Then, if necessary, you can identify the markers and get on the road to recovery.

 There are 11 criteria used in determining how severe your substance use disorder is.
 They are as follows: